Child Development Consortium of Los Angeles

 Family child care and early learning programs

 We provide direct early care and education services, consulting services to corporations and other child development programs, and parent education.
-We are funded by parent fees, in-kind services from the County of Los Angeles, and CalTrans, private foundation grants and contracts with the California Department of Education.
+We are funded by parent fees, in-kind services from the County of Los Angeles, and CalTrans, private foundation grants and contracts with the California Department of Education and the California Department of Social Services.